 The BLM is required by FLPMA to use “physical, biological, economic and other sciences” in its land use planning.
 NEPA also requires federal agencies to “insure the integrated use of the natural and social sciences…in planning and decision making.”
 To help ensure these we meet these directives, the BLM and the U.S. Forest Service, working with Headwaters Economics, created an Economic Profile System (EPS).
 This web-based tool produces detailed socioeconomic profiles through access to a large set of demographic, government, labor, and land-use data.
 Read more about the BLM's Socioeconomic Program.

 Collaboration and Cooperation

 State, tribal, and local governments play a special role in the BLM’s land-use planning process.
 This role is important to the BLM in ensuring that we prepare the best-quality plans.
-We believe that by working closely with our state, local, tribal and Federal government partners, we will improve communication and understanding, identify common goals and objectives, and enhance the quality of our management of the public lands.
+We believe that by working closely with our state, local, tribal and Federal government partners, we will improve communication and understanding, identify common goals and objectives, and enhance the quality of our management of the public lands for multiple use.
 Visit our Collaborative Action and Dispute Resolution pages to learn more.